-N6-methyladenosine (m6A) is the most prevalent internal messenger RNA (mRNA) modification in eukaryotic organisms and plays pivotal roles in post-transcriptional regulation of gene expression (7-9).
-This methylation is reversible (10,11) and is specifically recognized by a family of reader proteins (12,13).
-The m6A modification is widely distributed in mammalian mRNA, enriched in the 3’ untranslated region (UTR) near the stop codon and also present in the 5’ UTR and long exons (14-16).
-It has been known for almost 40 years that RNAs of influenza virus, adenovirus, Rous sarcoma virus, and simian virus 40 are m6A methylated (17-20), although the impact of the m6A modification on viral replication remains unclear.
-Notably, the nucleotide composition of retroviral RNA genomes displays a rich variety (21).
-For example, the HIV-1 RNA genome is adenosine (A)-rich (35.8%) and cytidine (C)-poor (17.8%), and the biological significance of this nucleotide preference is unclear (21).
-Lichinchi et al. recently reported that HIV-1 mRNA contains multiple m6A peaks and viral infection in a CD4+ T-cell line increases the levels m6A in both host and viral mRNA (22), suggesting a dynamic regulation of m6A methylomes during HIV-1 infection.
+N6-methyladenosine (m6A) is the most prevalent internal messenger RNA (mRNA) modification in eukaryotic organisms and plays pivotal roles in post-transcriptional regulation of gene expression (Fu et al., 2014; Jia et al., 2013; Yue et al., 2015).
+This methylation is reversible (Jia et al., 2011; Zheng et al., 2013) and is specifically recognized by a family of reader proteins (Liu et al., 2014; Wang et al., 2015).
+The m6A modification is widely distributed in mammalian mRNAs, enriched in the 3’ untranslated region (UTR) near the stop codon and also present in the 5’ UTR and long exons (Dominissini et al., 2012; Meyer et al., 2012; Zhou et al., 2015).
+It has been known for almost 40 years that RNAs of influenza virus, adenovirus, Rous sarcoma virus, and simian virus 40 are m6A-methylated (Beemon and Keith, 1977; Canaani et al., 1979; Hashimoto and Green, 1976; Krug et al., 1976), although the impact of the m6A modification on viral replication remains unclear.
+Recent studies revealed that the m6A modification of HIV-1 RNA significantly affects viral replication and gene expression (Kennedy et al., 2016; Lichinchi et al., 2016).
+Lichinchi et al. reported that HIV-1 mRNA contains multiple m6A modifications and viral infection in a CD4+ T-cell line increases the m6A levels in both host and viral mRNAs (Lichinchi et al., 2016), suggesting a dynamic regulation of m6A methylomes during HIV-1 infection.
+In contrast, Kennedy et al. only found four clusters of m6A modifications in the 3’ UTR region of the HIV-1 RNA genome that enhance viral gene expression (Kennedy et al., 2016).

-The dynamic addition, removal, and recognition of m6A in cellular mRNA and other types of nuclear RNA is coordinately regulated by three groups of host proteins, including adenosine methyltransferases (writers), m6A demethylases (erasers), and m6A-selective-binding proteins (readers) (8).
-The methyltransferase complex is composed of METTL3 and METTL14 and WTAP (Wilms’ tumor 1-associating protein), which add m6A modification to nuclear RNAs (8,23,24).
-The RNA demethylases FTO (fat mass and obesity-associated protein) and AlkBH5 (AlkB family member 5) remove m6A modification of RNAs (8,24,25).
-Three host proteins, including YTHDF1, 2, and 3 (YTHDF1–3), have been identified as selective m6A-binding proteins (readers) in mammalian cells (14,26,27).
-These m6A-reader proteins preferentially bind methylated mRNA and control the stability and translation of target mRNAs (12,14).
-Human YTHDF1–3 proteins contain a conserved YTH RNA-binding domain that preferentially binds the m6A-containing RNA and a P/Q/N-rich region that is associated with different RNA-protein complexes (8).
-Lichinchi et al. recently showed that silencing of the m6A writer or the eraser enzymes decreases or increases HIV-1 replication, respectively (22).
-However, the effects of the m6A readers (YTHDF1–3) on HIV-1 infection remain unknown, which is the focus of our study.
+The dynamic addition, removal, and recognition of m6A in cellular mRNAs and other types of nuclear RNAs are coordinately regulated by three groups of host proteins, including adenosine methyltransferases (writers), m6A demethylases (erasers), and m6A-selective-binding proteins (readers) (Fu et al., 2014).
+The methyltransferase complex is composed of METTL3, METTL14 and WTAP (Wilms’ tumor 1-associating protein), which add m6A modification to nuclear RNAs (Liu et al., 2014; Ping et al., 2014).
+The RNA demethylases FTO (fat mass and obesity-associated protein) and AlkBH5 (AlkB family member 5) remove m6A modification of RNAs (Fu et al., 2014; Jia et al., 2011).
+Three host proteins, including YTHDF1, 2, and 3 (YTHDF1–3), have been identified as selective m6A-binding proteins (readers) in mammalian cells (Dominissini et al., 2012; Wang et al., 2014; Wang et al., 2015).
+These m6A-reader proteins preferentially bind methylated mRNAs and control the stability and translation of target mRNAs (Dominissini et al., 2012; Liu et al., 2014).
+Human YTHDF1–3 proteins contain a conserved YTH RNA-binding domain that preferentially binds the m6A-containing RNAs and a P/Q/N-rich region that is associated with different RNA-protein complexes (Fu et al., 2014).
+Lichinchi et al. recently reported that silencing of the m6A writers or the eraser AlkBH5 decreases or increases HIV-1 replication, respectively (Lichinchi et al., 2016).
+Kennedy et al. showed that m6A modifications in the 3’ UTR region of HIV-1 RNA enhance viral gene expression by recruiting cellular YTHDF proteins (Kennedy et al., 2016).
+However, neither study examined m6A modification of HIV-1 RNA and its effect on HIV-1 replication in primary CD4+ T-cells, nor systemically analyzed the role of the m6A writers, erasers, and readers in HIV-1 replication.